chinedufn/blender-webgl-hot-reload-experiment/README.md

 npm start
 ```

-Whener you save `model.blend` in Blender your browser should update with the new model
+Whenever you save `model.blend` in Blender your browser should update with the new model